 Black and Gray

 Black and gray combinations are simply stunning.
 Wear striped gray blazers with green lapels, a black bow tie, black pants, and a white shirt.
 Finish this look with a pair of smart black shoes.
 If this combination is a bit overwhelming for you.
 Wear a simple black blazer with a white shirt and burgundy tie-on black pants.
-Finish with a pair of black shoes, floral boutonniere, and a white pocket square.
+Finish with a pair of black shoes, a floral boutonniere, and a white pocket square.

 If you want to leave an element of black on your attire, opt for a pair of pants.
 You can match the pants with cream-colored blazers with a white shirt and black tie.
 Touch up this look with a white faux floral boutonniere or gold neckline.
 Your blazers can also have touches of black on the lapels for cohesion.